Azure-Samples/active-directory-java-webapp-openidconnect/README.md

 # Integrating Azure AD into a Java web application

-This Java app will give you with a quick and easy way to set up a Web application in Java using OAuth2.
+This Java app will give you a quick and easy way to set up a Web application in Java using OAuth2.
 The sample included in the download is designed to run on any platform and tested with Java 8.

 We've released all of the source code for this example in GitHub under an MIT license, so feel free to clone (or even better, fork!) and provide feedback on the forums.